joshnuss/sky-cart/README.md

 2. Set the environment var for `DATABASE_URL`: `vercel env add DATABASE_URL`
 3. Set the environment var for `STRIPE_SECRET_KEY`: `vercel env add STRIPE_SECRET_KEY`
 4. Set the environment var for `STRIPE_WEBHOOK_SECRET`: `vercel env add STRIPE_WEBHOOK_SECRET`
-5. Deploy: `vercel deploy --prod`
+5. Finally, deploy to production: `vercel deploy --prod`

 #### Deploy

-- To manually migrate database, run `railway run pnpm prisma db push`
+- To manually migrate the database, run `railway run pnpm prisma db push`
-- To manually deploy, run `vercel deploy --prod`
+- To manually re-deploy, run `vercel deploy --prod`

-This site can also be deployed automatically via the [GitHub action](.github/workflows/ci.yml).
+This site can also be deployed automatically via the [GitHub action](.github/workflows/ci.yml) defined in this project.

-## Notes
+## Note

 This is an early release where some things are unpolished.
 The following features are not yet supported: